-MoreBikes has been out to Italy for the launch of BMW’s all new C400X scooter – and took the chance to put it through its paces on the outskirts of Milan, taking in the busy urban sprawl, some motorway miles, and a selection of beautiful twisties and tight hairpin turns.
+MoreBikes has been out to Italy for a first ride on BMW’s all new C400X scooter – and took the chance to put it through its paces on the outskirts of Milan, taking in the busy urban sprawl, some motorway miles, and a selection of beautiful twisties and tight hairpin turns.

 There’s some real money to be made in the mid-sized scooter market.
 And BMW know it.
 The sector turns over a fairly consistent 35-40,000 units a year worldwide – and BMW reckons it stands a very good chance of making a dent in that number with its all new C400X.